Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 To search the combined tree structure described in {{combined-tree}}, users do a binary search for the first log entry where the prefix tree at that entry contains the desired pseudonym/key-version pair.
-As such, the entry that a user arrives at through binary search contains the update that they're looking for, even though the log itself is not sorted.
+The entry that a user arrives at through binary search will contain the commitment to the key update that they're looking for, even though the log itself is not sorted.

-Following a binary search also ensures that all users will check the same or similar entries when searching for the same key, which is necessary for the efficient auditing of a Transparency Log.
-To maximize this effect, users rely on an implicit binary tree structure constructed over the leaves of the log tree (distinct from the structure of the log tree itself).
+The search is designed in such a way that all users will check the same or similar entries when searching for the same key, allowing for the efficient auditing of a Transparency Log.
+The binary search uses an *implicit binary search tree* constructed over the leaves of the log tree (distinct from the structure of the log tree itself), which allows the search to have a complexity logarithmic in the number of the log's leaves.

 ## Implicit Binary Search Tree